helsinki-sda-group/AIforLEssAuto/WP4/kamppi_minidemo/README.md

 * `kamppi.net.xml` is the road network used in the simulation.
 * `outputPlots.py` is used to plot the results of the simulation.
 * `trafficCreator.py` is used to create traffic inside the simulation.
 The file takes as an argument the number of simulated vehicles.
 * The files with `Traci_demo` -prefix are used to configure TraCI to run SUMO and produce the results of the simulation.
-The `TraCI_demo.py` takes as an argument the suffix of the teleport output file.
+The `TraCI_demo.py` takes as arguments the option to run SUMO via GUI and the suffix of the teleport output file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>